-Bitcoin and its underlying technology Blockchain have become popular in recent years.
-Designed to facilitate a secure distributed platform without central authorities, Blockchain is heralded as a paradigm that will be as powerful as Big Data, Cloud Computing and Machine learning.
+Bitcoin and its underlying technology, blockchain, have gained significant popularity in recent years.
+Satoshi Nakamoto designed Bitcoin to enable a secure, distributed platform without the need for central authorities, and blockchain has been hailed as a paradigm that will be as impactful as Big Data, Cloud Computing, and Machine Learning.

-Blockchain incorporates novel ideas from various fields such as public key encryption and distributed systems.
-As such, a reader often comes across resources that explain the Blockchain technology from a certain perspective only, leaving the reader with more questions than before.
+Blockchain incorporates innovative ideas from various fields, such as public-key encryption and distributed systems.
+As a result, readers often encounter resources that explain Blockchain technology from a single perspective, leaving them with more questions than answers.

-We will offer a holistic view on Blockchain.
-Starting with a brief history, we will give the building blocks of Blockchain, and explain their interactions.
-As graph mining has become a major part its analysis, we will elaborate on graph theoretical aspects of the Blockchain technology.
-We also devote a section to the future of Blockchain and explain how extensions like Smart Contracts and De-centralized Autonomous Organizations will function.
+In this primer, we aim to provide a comprehensive view of blockchain.
+We will begin with a brief history and introduce the building blocks of the blockchain.
+As graph mining is a major area of blockchain analysis, we will delve into the graph-theoretical aspects of Blockchain technology.
+We will also discuss the future of blockchain and explain how extensions such as smart contracts and decentralized autonomous organizations will function.

-Without assuming any reader expertise, our aim is to provide a concise but complete description of the Blockchain technology.
+Our goal is to provide a concise but complete description of blockchain technology that is accessible to readers with no prior expertise in the field.

 \keywords{Blockchain, Bitcoin}